-Budgeted cost: £19.9k
+Budgeted cost: £7.5k

-Activity Evidence that supports this approach Challenge number(s) addressed Designated Attendance Lead - timetabled released from class responsibilities every morning to follow-up on absences and to con- tinue to foster and build positive relationships with parents and families. $(\pounds 16.9k)$ "Wider strategies relate to the most significant non-academic barriers to success in school, including attendance While many barriers may be common between schools, it is also likely that the specific features of the community each school serves will affect spending in this category."
-EEF Pupil Premium Guidance Attendance Lead designated time was introduced from September 2020 and had a significant and positive impact on attendance rates in 2020-21 (see below) 1, 2, 3 Provide financial support for families to enable pur- chase of school uniform, access to extra-curricular activities and school experi- ences ($\pounds 3k$) A number of families rely on our support to enable their child to have full access to school life.
+Evidence that supports this approach Challenge number(s) addressed "Wider strategies relate to the most significant non- academic barriers to success in school, including attendance While many barriers may be common between schools, it is also likely that the specific features of the community each school serves will affect spending in this category."
+EEF Pupil Premium Guidance 1, 2, 3 A number of families rely on our support to enable their child to have full access to school life.
 The uptake of this offer for pupils entitled to free school meals is strong.
-5
+5 "Wider strategies relate to the most significant non- academic barriers to success in school, including attendance While many barriers may be common between schools, it is also likely that the specific features of the community each school serves will affect spending in this category."
+EEF Pupil Premium Guidance A number of families rely on our support to enable their child to have full access to school life.
+The uptake of this offer for pupils entitled to free school meals is

-Total budgeted cost: £138.7k [£0k + £118.8k + £19.9k]
+Total budgeted cost: £53,380 [£0k + £40,515k + £5,365 + £4.5k + £3k]